aleksibovellan/opnsense-suricata-nmaps/README.md

 # OPNsense's Suricata IDS/IPS Detection Rules Against Nmap Scans
 v.
 1.1 / June 6th 2023 by Aleksi Bovellan

 Because there weren't many working alerts against Nmap scans built in OPNSense, or even in Suricata's ET Telemetry Pro ruleset, especially against different types of Nmap scans, I wrote a bundle of my own Suricata rules.
 These rules react to Nmap scan speeds between -T5-T1, and to fragmented Nmap scans too, but without creating too many false alerts, at least in a personal / home / SoHo network setup.
-Expect to see fresh alerts triggered from WAN interface as a result of everyday scanning and probing.
+Expect to see alerts now and then triggered from WAN interface, as a result of everyday scanning and probing.
 (Detecting the slowest Nmap scans take more time, since the packet rates get so slow.)

 Included: